 Step 2.
 The program will automatically select source partitions including OS drive and other boot required partitions.
 Therefore, you just need to select another hard drive as destination location (here is Disk1), and then click Next.

 Step 3.
-On the Operation Summary window, you can preview the operation: source partitions to target hard drive, and set customized settings.
+On the Operation Summary window, you can preview the operation (source partitions and target hard drive) and set customized settings.
 If there is no problem, click Start Clone to clone OS to new drive.
 When it’s completed, click Finish.

 >> The Sector By Sector Clone mode will copy all the sectors no matter used or not.
 If you want to migrate OS to new drive with only used sectors copied, just keep the default intelligent mode.